Jane Fonda to receive the Cecil B. DeMille Golden Globes Award | ExBulletin

 Nominations for the next Globes show are expected to be announced on February 3.

 In 2014, Fonda received a Lifetime Achievement Award from the American Film Institute.
-She launched the Jane Fonda Fund for Women Directors of IndieCollect, an organization aimed at supporting the restoration of films directed by women around the world.
+She started IndieCollects Jane Fonda Fund for Women Directors, an organization to support the restoration of women-directed films around the world.

 Fonda was arrested on Capitol Hill while peacefully protesting climate change in 2019, an action dubbed Fire Drill Fridays.

-Fonda’s book, “What Can I Do?
-My Path from Climate Despair to Action ”, published last year, details his personal journey with Fire Drill Fridays.
+Fondas book, what can I do?
+My Path from Climate Despair to Action, released last year, details his personal journey with Fire Drill Fridays.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online